top of page

 AN IMPACT OF YOUTH

-Immediately become an integral part in the development of the next generation.
+Immediately, it becomes an integral part of the development of the next generation.
 Positively influencing the emotional lives of kids who have had anything but normal for the better part of the past year.
 Become a summer hero who mentors and guides young people into contributing members of society.
 As a legit youth development professional, you can make the world a better place, one camper at a time, MANY times each day!

 IMG_6996.jpg